IBSLPUNE/Digital-Signer/README.md

 # ERPNext Digital Signature Integration

-This app allows you to **digitally sign Sales Invoices** in ERPNext using a visible signature via a PFX certificate.
-It supports selecting the **exact signature location** on a previewed PDF and then signs and attaches the signed document to the Sales Invoice.
+This app allows you to **digitally sign Sales Order, Sales Invoices, Purchase Order, and Purchase Invoice** in ERPNext using a visible signature via a PFX certificate.
+It supports selecting the **exact signature location** on a previewed PDF and then signing and attaching the signed document to the respective Sales Order, Sales Invoices, Purchase Order, and Purchase Invoice.

 ---